 THE BEGINNER'S GUIDE TO MEAL PREP

-With the New Year just beginning many of us are looking to improve our nutrition and try to eat healthier.
-I wanted to write a guide to assist individuals looking to begin meal prepping who might be new to the idea.
+I wanted to write a guide to assist individuals looking to being meal prepping who might be new to the idea.
 Consistency is key for any diet or lifestyle changes so it is imperative that you find strategies to make adherence as easy as possible.
 Bland and ineffective meal prepping is a good way to fall off the wagon.
 I want to make sure that you have a resource available to answer any questions you might encounter.
+I have two digital cookbooks available for purchase, each with 30 recipes specifically designed for meal prep.
+If you are in need of healthy, delicious recipes for meal prepping check them out!

 Why meal prep?